sqrl-lang/sqrl/website/source/index.md

 ### Why SQRL

 At Smyte we needed a solution that would allow our customers to write their own rules to fight spam on their websites.
-We wanted to provide a powerful tool but with a simple language that reads like SQL.
-SQRL is a language and runtime that has been used to stop a variety of attacks on large social websites and marketplaces.
+We wanted to provide a powerful tool but with a simple language that reads like SQL. **SQRL** (Smyte Query & Rules Language) is a language and runtime that has been used to stop a variety of attacks on large social websites and marketplaces.

 ## Getting Started